grelacode/grelacode/README.md

 I am software developer and Software Engineering student.
 I live in Buenos Aires, Argentina.
 I love coding and improving all my skills-set.

-- Main stack on the server side: Javascript, NodeJS, Express, PostgreSQL, MongoDB.
+- :chess_pawn: Main stack on the server side: Javascript, NodeJS, Express, PostgreSQL, MongoDB.
 - 🔭 I’m work on REST services,
 - 🌱 I’m currently improving my tests skills, one of the most importans parts of any project.
 - 💬 Ask me about you need